SumoLogic/sumologic-documentation/docs/search/copilot.md

 * **Natural language queries**.
 Ask questions in plain English.
 * **Contextual suggestions**.
 Get suggestions relevant to your troubleshooting and investigations context.
 * **Conversation history**.
-Save and resume troubleshooting or investigations sessions without losing context.
+Save and resume troubleshooting or investigation sessions without losing context.
 * **Auto-visualize**.
 Copilot automatically generates charts from search results, which you can add directly to dashboards.
 * **Log compatibility**.
 Copilot supports structured logs, semi-structured logs (partial JSON), and unstructured logs (e.g., Palo Alto Firewall) when Field Extraction Rules (FERs) are applied.
 This ensures valuable insights across a variety of log formats.
 * **Enhanced query experience**.
 Auto-complete to streamline natural language queries.